Friday, December 23, 2016

 If you only ever breathe to one side when you swim (unilateral breathing) then over-rotation is even more likely to have developed in your stroke.
 If you feel the benefits from reducing your rotation when breathing then make introducing bilateral breathing every 3 strokes a priority to help balance out your stroke.

-As we outlined in our previous blog post here, you may notice that rotating less far on a breathing stroke means you have less time to inhale.
-In fact you might only have time for a "sneaky" breath between strokes.
+As we outlined in our previous blog post here, you may notice that rotating less far to breathe means you have less time to inhale such that it should feel like you're just getting a 'sneaky' breath between strokes.
 That's how good breathing technique should feel: a long smooth exhalation into the water and then a sneaky breath in.

-Here’s wishing you a very Smooth Christmas from everyone at Swim Smooth.
-Enjoy a well deserved break over the holiday season, don't eat too much Christmas pudding and come back refreshed in 2017!
+Here’s wishing you a huge Merry Christmas from everyone at Swim Smooth!
+Enjoy a well deserved break over the holiday season, don't eat too much Christmas pudding and come back strong in 2017!